-While an individual would have difficulty putting together a case, an experienced lawyer would have the resources and connections that could move the case forward.
+While an individual would have difficulty putting together a case, an experienced nursing board lawyer would have the resources and connections that could move the case forward.

 For more information on proceeding with an elder abuse case in Pennsylvania, you can always contact an attorney who’s experienced in these matters, such as https://NursingHomeLawyerPA.com/.